How to look for records of... Middlesex military service appeal tribunal 1916-1918

 Please note, these records are for the Middlesex Appeal Tribunal and the Central Appeal Tribunal only.
 Most tribunal records were destroyed after the war by government order.

 Some incomplete sets of records relating to local tribunals are held at local record offices.
 Search for ‘military service tribunals’ on our catalogue to find out what records are held elsewhere.
 Refine your results using the filters.
+Alternatively, open and read our list of records of First World War Military Service Tribunals for England and Wales held at national and local record offices.

 A set for Lothian and Peebles in Scotland was retained, contact the National Records of Scotland for further information.